Skip to the main content.

 • Letters of recommendation

-Now that you know the parts of a college application, we can dive into college application deadlines.
+Now that you know the parts of an application, let’s review deadlines.

-Every college has slightly different deadlines and application timelines, so you'll want to confirm on each college's website what the deadlines are.
+Every college has slightly different timelines, so confirm deadlines on each school’s website.

 1. Rolling Admission